Romeo Santos: Early career and Aventura (1994–2011)

-Romeo was the lead singer, songwriter and co-producer of Aventura.
+Santos was the lead singer, songwriter, and co-producer of Aventura.
 He formed the group in 1994 with his cousin Henry Santos "Hustle Hard", and friends Lenny Santos "Len Melody", and Max Santos "Mikey a.k.a.
 Max Agende".
 Romeo and Henry met Lenny and Max in 1993.
 The following year, they formed a band and called themselves Los Tinellers.
 In 1995 they met a man by the name of Elvin Polanco who would eventually manage and help them record their first album titled Trampa de Amor (1996).
-Polanco went through some health problems which ended things between him and the group.
+Polanco went through some health problems, which ended things between him and the group.
 Later on they met Julio César García, who would become their manager and would re-invent them as Aventura.
 In 1998, they signed with Premium Latin Music with Franklin Romero.

-Aventura released their debut album in 1999 titled Generation Next with the hopes of bringing bachata into the mainstream from its traditional base and fuse it with hip hop and R&B. The album included the single "Cuándo Volverás", which is one of their signature songs.
-In 2002, the song "Obsesión" achieved huge success in many countries, topping many international charts in France, Germany and Italy.
+Aventura released their debut album in 1999 titled Generation Next with the hopes of bringing bachata into the mainstream from its traditional base and fusing it with hip hop and R&B. The album included the single "Cuándo Volverás", which is one of their popular songs.
+In 2002, the song "Obsesión" achieved huge success in many countries, topping charts in France, Germany and Italy.
 It was part of their second album, We Broke the Rules.
-Aventura released three more studio albums and three live albums in a decade, spawning many top 10 internationally famous hits like "Hermanita", "Ella y Yo" featuring Don Omar which elevated the group's success in 2005, "Un Beso", "Los Infieles", "El Perdedor", "Por un Segundo", "Dile al Amor", and many others.
+Aventura released three more studio albums and three live albums in a decade, spawning many top 10 internationally famous hits like "Hermanita", "Ella y Yo" featuring Don Omar, which elevated the group's success in 2005, "Un Beso", "Los Infieles", "El Perdedor", "Por un Segundo", and "Dile al Amor".
 They were the first bachata act to sell out Madison Square Garden in 2007.
 They broke multiple records in arenas and stadiums worldwide.

-In February 2007, he made his first cameo appearance alongside Aventura in the Dominican comedy film Sanky Panky, starring Fausto Mata and directed by José Enrique Pintor (Pinky), which became the highest-grossing film in Dominican cinema.
+In February 2007, they made their first cameo appearance in the Dominican comedy film Sanky Panky, starring Fausto Mata and directed by José Enrique Pintor (Pinky), which became the highest-grossing film in Dominican cinema.

-In 2009, Aventura was invited to perform for the 44th President of the United States Barack Obama at the White House.
+In 2009, Aventura was invited to perform for President Barack Obama at the White House.
 In 2011, Aventura took a hiatus.
 According to Romeo, the group was "on pause to do individual projects".